Lastek/cs314-wsl-setup/README.md

 ## The Fix

-We'll modify `run.sh` and hopefully that will fix it for you.
+We'll modify `run.sh` and hopefully that will fix it for you. \
+For some reason WSL is not happy with the localhost addres.

 Change this line (line 162):

 <div><img src="image-1.png" alt="alt text" width="600"></div>